Data Modeling in Graph Databases: Building Intuitive and Scalable Structures

 Posted by Tahir Waseer on August 30, 2023

 Missed the last piece on transitioning from relational to graph databases?
 You can get up to speed here.
 Now, let’s get down to business.
 We’re diving into the art and science of Data Modeling in Graph Databases.
-I’ll share practical insights, real-world examples, and key lessons that have I’ve picked up along the way.
-Let’s dive in.”
+I’ll share practical insights, real-world examples, and key lessons I’ve picked up.

 If you’re new to Cypher or Neo4j.
 You’ll get the hang of it as you go — Neo4j’s docs are a solid starting point.
 Plus, you don’t need to understand all the syntax to grasp the concepts.